 Today is the venerable (or, should that be Venn-erable) logician, mathematician and philosopher’s 183rd birthday.
 Would he recognize how Venn diagrams are used in the modern world?
 That, nearly two centuries later, he would be celebrated by Google?
 Or, that the same sorts of diagrams first used in his paper, The Logic of Chance (1866), would be used to create internet memes about Batman, interpret song lyrics, or become the basis for many, many hundreds of Buzzfeed posts?
 Probably not.

-So, join us in celebrating one of the UK town of Hull in East Yorkshire's, finest exports with this collection of delightful John Venn facts.
+So, join us in celebrating one of East Yorkshire's finest exports, with this collection of delightful John Venn facts.

 1. People get Venn diagrams and Eulerian Circles mixed up all the time